Is it tough to get approved?

 Are you an Australian diplomat working overseas or a foreign official working in Australia?

-Getting a home loan can often be difficult, as some banks just don’t understand the employment and pay structures of diplomats.
-Read on to find out if you can get approval.
+Getting a home loan can often be difficult because some banks don’t understand your employment and pay structure.

 Are you a foreign government diplomat living in Australia?